This article explains how to configure the Gainsight PX Rest API.

 Gainsight PX API provides you with a programmatic (server-based) method to access the users, accounts, and events that have been captured on your Gainsight PX subscription.

 The Gainsight PX is an industry-standard REST-ful API you use to perform most standard CRUD (Create, Read, Update, Delete) operations on exposed endpoints (i.e. User, Account).

-The base URL for the Gainsight PX API is https://api.aptrinsic.com/v1 and currently exposes the below two endpoints:
+The base URL for the Gainsight PX API is https://api.aptrinsic.com/v1, and currently exposes the following endpoints:

-For more information on a full list of endpoints and HTTP methods, refer to the Gainsight PX REST API Swagger doc from the Additional Resources section.
+For more information on the list of endpoints and HTTP methods, refer to the Gainsight PX REST API Swagger documentation from the Additional Resources section.

 - Data Payload